Chaste/Chaste.github.io/site/content/docs/user-tutorials/_index.md

 ### Where's my file output?

-By default, Chaste will attempt to write any file output from tests and tutorials to the temporary file directory at `/tmp/${USER}/testoutput` where `$USER` resolves to your username.
+By default, Chaste will attempt to write any file output from tests and tutorials to the subdirectory `testoutput` of the build directory (the directory that you run `cmake` from).

 It is recommended to redirect the output to a more permanent folder of your choosing.
 To do this you set an environment variable called `CHASTE_TEST_OUTPUT` in the terminal.
 We also recommend that you set this automatically and globally whenever you log in by adding a line like
 ```bash